 Note: The network function related requirements see information model definition for NR NRM in clause 4 and information model definition for 5GC NRM in clause 5 in TS 28.541[6].

-2) If NF instance to be created contains virtualized part, NFMS_P derives the requirements for VNF instance based on the network function related requirements.
+2) If NF instance to be created contains virtualized part, NFMS_P derives the requirements for NF Deployment instance based on the network function related requirements.

-3) If corresponding VNF Package needs to be on-boarded or changed, the NFMS_P invoke corresponding VNF Package management.
+3) If ETSI NFV-MANO procedure are used and the corresponding VNF Package needs to be on-boarded or changed, the NFMS_P invoke corresponding VNF Package management.
 For the interaction with ETSI NFV MANO, the procedure is described in clause 7.7 in ETSI GS NFV-IFA013 [3].
 The VNF package is compliant with ETSI GS NFV-IFA011 [14].

 4) The NFMS_P invokes VNF lifecycle management.
-For the interaction with ETSI NFV MANO, the procedure is as described in clause 7.3.5 (Update NS operation) in ETSI GS NFV-IFA013 [3] or clause 7.2.2 (Create VNF Identifier operation) and clause 7.2.3 (Instantiate VNF operation) in ETSI GS NFV-IFA008 [15]..
+For the interaction with ETSI NFV MANO, the procedure is as described in clause 7.3.5 (Update NS operation) in ETSI GS NFV-IFA013 [3] or clause 7.2.2 (Create VNF Identifier operation) and clause 7.2.3 (Instantiate VNF operation) in ETSI GS NFV-IFA008 [15].

+5) If other industry solutions are used, the NFMS_P interacts with the external orchestration and management system to support NF Deployment instance creation.

-5) The NFMS_P creates the MOI for the ManagedFunction to be created.
+6) The NFMS_P creates the MOI for the ManagedFunction to be created.
 If the ManagedFunction contains virtualized part, the NFMS_P may send the request of creating the MOI to the NFMS_P in the ManagedFunction.